Supervisor

-A supervisor, or lead, (also known as foreman, boss, overseer, facilitator, monitor, area coordinator, line-manager or sometimes gaffer) is the job title of a lower-level management position that is primarily based on authority over workers or a workplace.
-A supervisor can also be one of the most senior in the staff at the place of work, such as a professor who oversees a PhD dissertation.
+A supervisor, or lead, (also known as foreman, boss, overseer, facilitator, monitor, area coordinator, line-manager or sometimes gaffer) is the job title of a lower-level management position and role that is primarily based on authority over workers or a workplace.
+A supervisor can also be one of the most senior on the employees at a place of work, such as a professor who oversees a Ph.D. dissertation.
 Supervision, on the other hand, can be performed by people without this formal title, for example by parents.
 The term supervisor itself can be used to refer to any personnel who have this task as part of their job description.

 An employee is a supervisor if they have the power and authority to do the following actions (according to the Ontario Ministry of Labour):